GRAD 702/703 - Effective Teaching Practices in Higher Education I & II

 The GRAD 702/703 curriculum at the University requires a two-semester commitment.
-Note, the GRAD 702 course starts the week prior to the first day of Fall 2019 classes with a 3-hour in-person Course Launch, tentatively scheduled for Wednesday, August 21th 9 am - 12 pm during which participants will begin working on the first module.
+Note, the GRAD 702 course starts the week prior to the first day of Fall 2020 classes with a 3-hour Course Launch, tentatively scheduled for Wednesday, August 19, 2020 from 9 am - 12 pm during which participants will begin working on the first module.
 GRAD702/703 participants complete approximately one online module every 1-2 weeks over the fall and spring semesters.
 Breaks and make-up weeks are carefully crafted to accommodate graduate teaching assistant responsibilities (see attached course sequence).
 Opportunities to meet and discuss face-to-face with other graduate students in GRAD 702/703 will be offered monthly.

 Graduate students who complete the Course will earn the Certificate in Effective College Instruction and 3 graduate credits.
 In addition, participants will earn digital badges for each successfully completed module and unit, which can be added to their curriculum vitae, used in online teaching portfolios, and displayed on LinkedIn profiles or webpages as a sign of their achievement.